DanielFord11/MERN-book-search-engine/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Run `npm install` to install all the necessary dependencies.
-4. Run `npm start` to start the development server.
+4. Run `npm run develop` to start application.
 5. Open your browser and navigate to `http://localhost:3000` to view the application.

+*APP DEPLOYS SUCCESSFULLY TO HEROKU AND THE DB IS SET UP IN ATLAS BUT THE APP CRASHES AFTER DEPLOYMENT*

 ## Usage